Character Building

 --------

-All non-human characters receive the Improved Weapon Familiarity feat for their races in lieu of the extra feat humans receive at first level.
+All characters treat exotic weapons with their race's name in them as martial weapons.
 In addition, all feats and requirements pertaining to martial weapons apply to their racial analogues if a character is of the appropriate race.

 For example: A dwarf who takes Weapon Focus: Battleaxe may apply its bonuses to a dwarven waraxe and the axe portion of a dwarven urgrosh.